ApexRMS/landfireupdate/README.md

 # Landfire Update

-This project contains code to update raster maps of Existing Vegetation Cover (EVC) and and Existing Vegetation Height (EVH) using Disturbance Data collected by LANDFIRE.
+This project contains code to update LANDFIRE raster maps of Existing Vegetation Cover (EVC) and and Existing Vegetation Height (EVH) using Fuel Disturbance (FDist) data and transition rules.
 This process is broken into three principal tasks: generating a SyncroSim library that organizes these inputs and transition rules by Map Zone; running the SyncroSim library to forecast these new vegetation parameters by Map Zone; and reconstructing